Motorola 68000: Video games

-Video game manufacturers used the 68000 as the backbone of many arcade games and home game consoles: Atari's Food Fight, from 1982, was one of the first 68000-based arcade games.
-Others included Sega's System 16, Capcom's CP System and CPS-2, and SNK's Neo Geo.
-By the late 1980s, the 68000 was inexpensive enough to power home game consoles, such as Sega's Sega Genesis console and also the Sega CD attachment for it (A Sega CD system has three CPUs, two of them 68000s).
-The multi-processor Atari Jaguar console from 1993 used a 68000 as a support chip, although some developers used it as the primary processor due to familiarity.
-The Sega Saturn console used the 68000 as a sound co-processor.
-In October 1995, the 68000 made it into a handheld game console, Sega's Genesis Nomad, as its CPU.
+Video game manufacturers used the 68000 as the backbone of many arcade games and home game consoles: Atari's Food Fight, from 1983, was one of the first 68000-based arcade games.
+Others included Sega's System 16, Capcom's CP System and CP System II, and SNK's Neo Geo.
+By the late 1980s, the 68000 was inexpensive enough to power home game consoles, such as Sega's Genesis console, and also the Sega CD attachment for it (a Sega CD system has three CPUs, two of them 68000s).
+The 68000 is also used as the main CPU of Sega's Pico, a young children's educational game console.
+The multi-processor Atari Jaguar console from 1993 used the 68000 as a support chip, however, due to familiarity, some developers used it as the primary processor.
+Sega's Saturn console from 1994 used the 68000 as a sound co-processor.
+In October 1995, the 68000 made it into Sega's Genesis Nomad, a handheld game console, as its CPU.

 Certain arcade games (such as Steel Gunner and others based on Namco System 2) use a dual 68000 CPU configuration, and systems with a triple 68000 CPU configuration also exist (such as Galaxy Force and others based on the Sega Y Board), along with a quad 68000 CPU configuration, which has been used by Jaleco (one 68000 for sound has a lower clock rate compared to the other 68000 CPUs) for games such as Big Run and Cisco Heat; another, fifth 68000 (at a different clock rate than the other 68000 CPUs) was used in the Jaleco arcade game Wild Pilot for input/output (I/O) processing.